porsche-design-system/porsche-design-system/packages/components/src/components/content/carousel/carousel.examples.md

 <Playground :markup="wrapContent" :config="config"></Playground>

-## Description
+## Post Heading

-If you want to place any additional elements between heading and slider, you can use the `description` slot.
+If you want to place any additional elements between heading and slider, you can use the `post-heading` slot.

-<Playground :markup="description" :config="config"></Playground>
+<Playground :markup="postHeading" :config="config"></Playground>

 ## Disable Pagination